Sunuwar alphabet: Letters

+The laissi symbol /:/ (or /ː/ when using the IPA symbol instead of the generic colon punctuation) is used to extend vowel length.
+It is a non-original character.
+A colon may also be used as punctuation; if it occurs after a word ending with a vowel letter it will typically be preceded by a space in order to remove ambiguity.

-The symbol pwopwo is used to mark the Voiceless bilabial implosive /ƥ/.
+The symbol pvo is used to mark the Voiceless bilabial implosive /ɓ̥/.
 It is referred to as an 'auspicious symbol'.
 In spoken Sunuwar, the consonant is often said twice, and is often found in salutations and well wishes.

 Numbers

 Sunuwar uses a set of ten numerals, in base 10, derived from Arabic numerals.
 They were also created by Jentrich.

-Technological Support

-On 3 December 2021, ISO 15924 registered the Sunuwar Alphabet under the code 'sunu'.